OLD HEART

-OLD HEART A new movie adapted from Peter Ferry’s acclaimed novel — Coming Spring 2025
+A new movie adapted from Peter Ferry’s acclaimed novel — out now!

 Adapted from Peter Ferry’s award winning novel, Old Heart tells the story of Tom Johnson, an American soldier who is part of the Allied liberation of the Southern Netherlands in the fall of 1944.
 He works with Jewish translator, Sarah van Praag, to smuggle food and supplies to starving residents of northern cities trapped behind Nazi lines.
 They also fall in love.